indyplanets/appcenter-documentation/user-guide/deleting-app.md

-Only the user who created the app, Admins, or a user who is a Manager for the app can delete the app.
+Only the user who created the app, Admins, or a user who is an added Manager for the app can delete the app.

 1. In the upper-left corner, click the menu button and then click **Overview** or **Manage Apps**.